What is bipolar disorder?

 Bipolar disorder is a mental illness marked by extreme shifts in mood.
 Symptoms can include an extremely elevated mood called mania.
 They can also include episodes of depression.
 Bipolar disorder is also known as bipolar disease or manic depression.

-People with bipolar disorder may have trouble managing everyday life tasks, at school or work, or maintaining relationships.
-There is no cure, but there are many treatments that can help you manage the symptoms.
+People with bipolar disorder may have trouble managing everyday life tasks at school or work, or maintaining relationships.
+There’s no cure, but there are many treatment options available that can help to manage the symptoms.
 Learn the signs of bipolar disorder to watch for.

 While experiencing mania, a person with bipolar disorder may feel an emotional high.
 They can feel excited, impulsive, euphoric, and full of energy.
-During manic episodes, they may engage in behavior such as:
+During manic episodes, they may also engage in behavior such as:

 - spending sprees